Want to keep bullets outside your body, where they belong?

 There isn’t really an industry standard when it comes to sizing plates, and wrong-sized plates usually can’t be returned for safety reasons, so you want to get it right the first time.

-You want to be sure that the armor plate touches your sternal notch (follow down from your Adam’s apple to where you’ll gag when you press in).
+Make sure that the armor plate touches your sternal notch (follow down from your Adam’s apple to where you’ll gag when you press in) and reaches almost to the bottom of your rib cage.

-You’ll also want the width to cover your nipples.
-It’s going to look a lot higher than you think.
+You’ll want the width to cover your nipples.
+It’s going to fit a lot higher than you expect.

 The point of armor is to protect your heart and lungs, not your guts.